If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The central principle

-This is one area where general information cannot give an answer.
-There is no single right choice that applies to everyone.
+This is one area where general information can't give an answer.
+There's no single right choice that applies to everyone.

 Weighing the risks both ways